Spontaneous generation: Early tests

 In 1745, John Needham performed a series of experiments on boiled broths.
 Believing that boiling would kill all living things, he showed that when sealed right after boiling, the broths would cloud, allowing the belief in spontaneous generation to persist.
 His studies were rigorously scrutinized by his peers, and many of them agreed.

-Lazzaro Spallanzani modified the Needham experiment in 1768, attempting to exclude the possibility of introducing a contaminating factor between boiling and sealing.
+Lazzaro Spallanzani did an extensive variety of observations and experiments that modified the experiments of Needham in 1768, where he attempted to exclude the possibility of introducing a contaminating factor between boiling and sealing.
 His technique involved boiling the broth in a sealed container with the air partially evacuated to prevent explosions.
 Although he did not see growth, the exclusion of air left the question of whether air was an essential factor in spontaneous generation.
-But attitudes were changing; by the start of the 19th century, a scientist such as Joseph Priestley could write that "There is nothing in modern philosophy that appears to me so extraordinary, as the revival of what has long been considered as the exploded doctrine of equivocal, or, as Dr. Darwin calls it, spontaneous generation."
+But attitudes were changing; by the start of the 19th century, a scientist such as Joseph Priestley could write that "There is nothing in modern philosophy that appears to me so extraordinary, as the revival of what has long been considered as the exploded doctrine of equivocal, or, as Dr. [Erasmus] Darwin calls it, spontaneous generation."

 In 1837, Charles Cagniard de la Tour, a physicist, and Theodor Schwann, one of the founders of cell theory, published their independent discovery of yeast in alcoholic fermentation.
 They used the microscope to examine foam left over from the process of brewing beer.
 Where the Dutch microscopist Antonie van Leeuwenhoek described "small spheroid globules", they observed yeast cells undergo cell division.
 Fermentation would not occur when sterile air or pure oxygen was introduced if yeast were not present.
 This suggested that airborne microorganisms, not spontaneous generation, was responsible.

 However, although the idea of spontaneous generation had been in decline for nearly a century, its supporters did not abandon it all at once.
 As James Rennie wrote in 1838, despite Redi's experiments, "distinguished naturalists, such as Blumenbach, Cuvier, Bory de St. Vincent, R. Brown, &c." continued to support the theory.